espressif/esp-at/docs/en/faq.rst

 Please select the corresponding chip platform and documentation version based on the actual AT firmware version you are using; there may be functional and behavioral differences between different firmware versions.

 - For :ref:`official-released-firmware`, you can directly obtain the corresponding document link through the :ref:`AT+USERDOCS? <cmd-USERDOCS>` command, without needing to confirm the version information.
-- For non-official released firmware, please confirm the following information first, and then select the corresponding document version:
+- For unofficial firmware, please confirm the following information first, and then select the corresponding document version:

   - The chip platform of the AT firmware you are using (e.g., ESP32, ESP32-C3, etc.)
   - The version number of the AT firmware (you can use the :ref:`AT+GMR <cmd-GMR>` command to view the version number of the AT core library)